Bin-Cao/TCLRmodel/README.md

-# WPEM
+# TCLR
-Tree-Classifier for Linear Regression : TCLR V1.0.0, October, 2020.
+TCLR V1.0.0.
+October, 2020.

 Tree-Classifier for Linear Regression (TCLR) is a novel tree model to capture the functional relationships between features and a target based on correlation.

 Reference:
 Doi: papaer

-Develpment by Python 3.7, which can be run on operating systems such as Windows/Linux/MAC OS etc.
+written using Python, which is suitable for operating systems, e.g., Windows/Linux/MAC OS etc.

 ## Running TCLR

 TCLR.V1.0.0 is coded by Paython language, thus the Integrated Development Environment (IDE) of Python is essential.
-TCLR can be executed directly through the python IDE, or used by download the Graphical User Interfaces (GUI) we provided： TCLR.exe
+TCLR can be executed directly through the python IDE, or used by downloading the Graphical User Interfaces (GUI) we provided： TCLR.exe

+The GUI can be  download at Releases ——> TCLR_upload_files

 **graphviz** package is needed for running TCLR, which can be downloaded from the official website http://www.graphviz.org/.